Fast validation first (1-2 min)

 uv run mypy src/ # Type checking

-uv run bandit -r src/ # Security scanning
+uv run bandit -r src/ # Security

 Security Best Practices